 Rabbit Sitter Burlingame

 If you live in Burlingame and you have a rabbit, you already know the bind.
 SFO is a ten-minute drive away, your work or family or vacation calendar keeps pulling you to the airport, and the conventional pet-boarding world has nothing useful to say about a bonded pair of Holland Lops.
 Most kennels won’t take rabbits at all.
 The ones that will often don’t know what GI stasis looks like until it’s too late.
-House of Guineas exists to close that gap for Burlingame’s rabbit owners — vet-trained in-home visits from a team that genuinely understands what these animals need.
+House of Guineas exists to close that gap for Burlingame’s rabbit parents — vet-trained in-home visits from a team that genuinely understands what these animals need.

 Why a Vet-Trained Rabbit Sitter Matters in Burlingame